 At P-band, the RFI situation can be particularly difficult.
 Interference is relatively infrequent in the evenings and on weekends, but during the day, very strong interference - sufficient to saturate the receivers - is common.
 The best advice is to arrange observing to fall outside of regular working hours.
 Very sensitive spectral line observations at P-band require special measures at the VLA site to turn off known sources of RFI.
-To implement these measures, contact Dan Mertely (see Table 16).
-The situation at 4-band is generally better, as nearly all of the RFI is generated by the antennas themselves, and can be removed in processing provided the spectral line correlator is employed.
+To implement these measures, contact the interference protection group (see Table 16).
+The situation at 4-band generally is better, as nearly all of the RFI is weak and is generated by the antennas themselves, and can be removed in processing provided the spectral line correlator mode is employed.